 Annual inspection and routine maintenance of our 8 water supply dams continue to ensure that they remain in good condition.
 We actively work with the City Fire Department to ensure fire hydrants are annually tested and repaired and replaced as needed.
 Additional system improvements include new water main installations, new computer systems, and new laboratory, treatment plant, and pump station equipment, as well as the continued upgrade of old water meters with new and more accurate water meters that can be read by radio signals.

-We continue discussions with CT DEEP to obtain approval for the additional pumping of the Kenosia Well Field in order to increase our water system’s safe yield and serve the Danbury area as well as assist with regional needs.
+We obtained CT DEEP approval to modify the existing water diversion permit to allow the Kenosia Well Field to operate year round.
+Year round Kenosia Well Field operation increases our water system’s safe yield and helps ensure that there is adequate water to serve the Danbury area as well as assist with regional needs.

 The Sewer Division has a mission “To provide the City of Danbury and the neighboring Region with sound disposal and treatment methods for wastewater and septic system wastes to ensure the protection of human health and the preservation of the environment”.

 The Danbury Water Pollution Control Plant (WPCP) provides wastewater and septage treatment for Danbury, Bethel, Brookfield, Ridgefield, and Newtown, and also accepts septage from New Fairfield, Redding, and Bridgewater, and some out of region towns.
 The WPCP currently treats an average wastewater flow of 9 million gallons per day and an average septage load of 12 million gallons per year.
 In addition to WPCP operations, oversight of the sanitary sewer collection system involves operation and maintenance of 19 sewer pump stations, 164 miles of sewer line, and 4,500 sewer manholes.